renanvieira/phoenix-letter/README.md

 * `--empty-receive`: _[OPTIONAL]_[**default value=10**] Number of empty receives before the script gives up trying to get message from queue.*

 \* Sometimes the SQS returns false empty receives, where there is messages on queue but for some reason AWS decided not return anything on that requests.
-To understand more [here a lnk from AWS docs](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/sqs-long-polling.html).
+To understand more [here a link from AWS docs](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/sqs-long-polling.html).